 You can help your sale inspection this way.

-We take many photographs.
+We take photographs.
 Especially if areas that are closed off, like a garage of junk that prohibits a proper inspection.
 Same with under the house or in the roof.
 If we fail to get the right access, we photograph it, and note it in the report.

 Press here for a sample download of the report style, without photos: